 In the 1970s, the U.S. government encouraged the government of Mexico to spray marijuana fields with paraquat.
-The U.S. State Department knew about the dangers of inhaling, drinking or skin-contacting paraquat, according to a 1978 New York Times story.
-The Intercept also reported that paraquat’s maker was examining ways to control the danger in 1976, according to Michael Rose, a scientist at Imperial Chemical Industries (ICI), which was the current maker of Paraquat.
+The U.S. State Department knew about the dangers of inhaling, drinking, or skin-contacting paraquat, according to a 1978 New York Times story.
+The Intercept also reported that paraquat’s maker was examining ways to control the danger in 1976, according to Michael Rose, a scientist at Imperial Chemical Industries (ICI), which was then the manufacturer and marketer of Paraquat.

 Paraquat linked to Neurological Diseases

 Evidence of an association between paraquat and Parkinson’s disease (PD) first emerged in the 1980s.
 After the release of studies showing animals and humans exposed to paraquat increased their risk of Parkinson’s disease, Syngenta mounted a defense.

 The Intercept reported that documents released in the litigation showed Syngenta had developed a strategy to address issues of neurotoxicity; Syngenta believed it to be a threat to their “business objectives.”
 Company documents showed Syngenta’s global regulatory manager advised taking steps to “shift the focus of serious PD research to other environmental factors.”